mitchfen/scripts-and-configs/README.md

 A collection of miscellaneous scripts I've written.
-I keep them all in one folder so I can easily add that folder to my PATH.
+I keep them at the root so I can easily add this repo to my PATH.